Learn these four critical truths about travel blogging for beginners before starting your travel blog!

 Fourth, plan to invest considerable upfront money in your travel blog, with no guaranteed return.

 I realize that’s not the rosy picture about travel blogging for beginners that a lot of folks came here looking for but, in my opinion, it’s the reality of the business.
-This doesn’t mean that a beginner can’t start a travel blog and be successful – I hope you can defy the odds!
+This doesn’t mean that a beginner can’t start a travel blog and be successful (click here to read my step-by-step guide for doing that).
 Just realize going into it that you need to have clear eyes about what you are doing and why you are doing it.

 What do you think?
 Have you started a blog – or are you thinking of it?
 Do you think I’m wrong here?
 Tell me in the comments?
 I’m eager to hear your perspective on travel blogging for beginners.
 And I’m more than happy to help if I can.